|SPS Travel Awards

 See Calendar for Meeting Dates & Abstract Deadlines

 A limited number of grants, on the order of $200 each, will be offered to help fund SPS members' travel to a national meeting of an AIP Member Society holding a "SPS Session" co-organized by SPS and the Member Society.
-Examples of qualifying events include the SPS sessions at national meetings of the American Association of Physics Teachers (AAPT), the American Physical Society (APS), the American Geophysical Union (AGU), the American Astronomical Society (AAS), and other AIP Member Societies.
+Examples of qualifying events include the SPS sessions at national meetings of the American Association of Physics Teachers (AAPT), the American Physical Society (APS), the American Meteorological Society (AMS), the American Astronomical Society (AAS), and other AIP Member Societies.